“Customers that used to have to shop in stores must now want to shop” – IHL

 As for “save the sale” situations, retailers need the ability to offer alternatives to customers by stitching together inventory data from other stores, fulfillment centers, warehouses, 3PLs, licensed manufacturers, and factories.
 They need a way to see and access all the inventory assets beyond the walls of a store.

-A key part of such a vision is creating more integrated relationships with suppliers, so that all the inventory assets in a retailer’s ecosystem are able to be seen online, or by store employees, and then drop shipped to customers.
+A key part in knowing how to drop ship successfully is creating more integrated relationships with suppliers, so that all the inventory assets in a retailer’s ecosystem are able to be seen online (or by store employees) and then drop shipped to customers.
 It’s because of such advantages that retailers growing their sales at a pace of 5% or more are 80% more likely to drop ship.

 Expanding inventory data to include suppliers is essential to achieve success with consumers and could potentially save US brick and mortar retailers $21.7B per year.

-If you want a quick overview of the stats and information in this post, take a look at our handy infographic!
+If you want a quick overview of the stats and information in this post, take a look at our handy infographic that highlights ways in which how to drop ship successfully!